LacunaOmnibus/MontyLacuna/README.md

 default - this is what adds python to the PATH.
 Include instructions to the user to fix that setting that during the install wizard.
     I added a blurb, but I need a screenshot and correct verbiage.

+Try to pass a writ named "Not controlled by a station" at one of our stations and see if that shows up any differently than the retval from a star that's really not being controlled by a station.
 """